 Rates based on driver profile, history and habits in Ohio

-If you get caught speeding in Ohio, your car insurance rates will increase by 32% when you renew your policy.
-Typically, you’ll pay the increased premiums for three years.
-But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.
+If you receive a speeding ticket in Ohio, be prepared for your car insurance rates to rise by up to 32% when you renew your policy.
+This increase might last for about three years.
+However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.

-Here’s a breakdown of how much your car insurance rate goes up in Ohio following driving incidents:
+Here is how much your car insurance rate increases in Ohio after driving incidents:

 - Speeding ticket: Up to 32% increase